(This itinerary is subject to change during the winter season due to the closure of Blair Castle).

 Finally we visit Rosslyn Chapel.
 Recently featured in Hollywood blockbuster The Da Vinci Code.
 With links to the knight’s templar and Built in 1446, this is believed to be the hiding place of the Holy Grail.

-You also have the option to visit Glenkinchie Whisky Distillery on this Edinburgh tour at no extra cost.
+You also have the option to visit Glenkinchie Whisky Distillery on this tour as a replacement to some locations listed above.